 When scheduling other activities for the candidates’ visits, we have been notified by the Director of Instructional Technology (Jonathan Morgan-Leamon) that it would be helpful to meet with any faculty candidates to learn about their potential needs and expectations.

-a) Ask members of the department about their course preferences for the following year.
+a) Ask members of your unit about their course preferences for the following year.
 This can also serve as a moment to confirm your understanding of their leave status and courseload expectation for the upcoming year.
 Keep in mind that this includes all new courses from current and incoming faculty.

 c) Consult with chairs of departments and programs with which you cross-list courses to confirm that the appropriate cross-listing will appear in each department/program’s course packet.

 e) Check course enrollment figures for the spring semester.